-The Superintendent or designee, using input from coaches and sponsors of co-curricular activities, shall develop a conduct code for all participants in co-curricular activities consistent with Board Policy and the rules adopted by the Illinois High School Association.
-The conduct code shall:
+The Superintendent or designee, using input from coaches and sponsors of Competitive and/or Performance activities, shall develop an Honor Code of Conduct for all participants in competitive and/or performance activities consistent with Board Policy and the rules adopted by the Illinois High School Association.
+The Honor Code of Conduct shall:

-1. Require participants in extra-curricular activities to conduct themselves as good citizens and exemplars of their school at all times, including after school, on days when school is not in session, and whether on or off school property, and
+Require participants in competitive and/or performance activities to conduct themselves as good citizens and exemplars of their school at all times, including after school, on days when school is not in session, and whether on or off school property, and

-The conduct code shall be reviewed by the Building Principal periodically at his or her discretion and presented to the Board.
+The Honor Code of Conduct shall be reviewed by the Building Principal periodically at his or her discretion and presented to the Board.

-Participants in extracurricular activities must abide by the conduct code for the activity and Board policy 7:190, Student Behavior.
-All coaches and sponsors of co-curricular activities shall annually review the conduct code with participants and provide participants with a copy.
+Participants in r competitive and/or performance activities must abide by the Honor Code of Conduct for the activity and Board policy 7:190, Student Behavior.
+All coaches and sponsors of competitive and/or performance activities shall annually review the Honor Code of Conduct with participants and provide participants with a copy.
 In addition, coaches and sponsors of interscholastic athletic programs shall provide instruction on steroid abuse prevention to students in grades 9 through 12 participating in these programs.

 Performance Enhancing Drug Testing of High School Student Athletes